MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/_shared/personal-access-tokens.md

 ms.topic: include
 ---

-0. Sign in to your Azure DevOps organization (```http://{your organization}.visualstudio.com```).
+1. Sign in to your organization in Azure DevOps (```http://{your organization}.visualstudio.com```).

 0. From your home page, open your profile.
 Go to your security details.